-- (1) •accelerate-stop distance available (ASDA)• means the length of the take-off run available plus the length of stopway, if such stopway is declared available by the State of the aerodrome and is capable of bearing the mass of the aeroplane under the prevailing operating conditions. - (2) •acceptable means of compliance (AMC)[,] means non-binding standards adopted by the CAAT to illustrate means to establish compliance with the Air Navigation Act B.E.2497 and its Regulations. - (3) •acceptance checklist[,] means a document used to assist in carrying out a check on the external appearance of packages of dangerous goods and their associated documents to determine that all appropriate requirements have been met with. - (4) •acts of unlawful interference[,] means acts or attempted acts such as to jeopardise the safety of civil aviation and air transport, i.e. - (a) unlawful seizure of aircraft in flight, - (b) unlawful seizure of aircraft on the ground, - (c) hostage-taking on board an aircraft or on aerodromes, - (d) forcible intrusion on board an aircraft, at an airport or on the premises of an aeronautical facility, - (e) introduction on board an aircraft or at an airport of a weapon or hazardous device or material, - (f) intended for criminal purposes, - (g) communication of false information as to jeopardise the safety of an aircraft in flight or on the ground, of passengers, crew, ground personnel or the general public, at an airport or on the premises of a civil aviation facility. - (5) •adequate aerodrome[,] means an aerodrome on which the aircraft can be operated, taking account of the applicable performance requirements and runway characteristics. - (6) •aerial work means an aircraft operation in which an aircraft is used for specialized services such as agriculture, construction, photography, surveying, observation and patrol, search and rescue, aerial advertisement, etc. In TCAR OPS, the term saerial work is referred to as Specialized Operation:
+- (1) 'accelerate-stop distance available (ASDA)' means the length of the take-off run available plus the length of stopway, if such stopway is declared available by the State of the aerodrome and is capable of bearing the mass of the aeroplane under the prevailing operating conditions. - (2) 'acceptable means of compliance (AMC)' means non-binding standards adopted by the CAAT to illustrate means to establish compliance with the Air Navigation Act B.E.2497 and its Regulations. - (3) 'acceptance checklist' means a document used to assist in carrying out a check on the external appearance of packages of dangerous goods and their associated documents to determine that all appropriate requirements have been met with. - (4) 'acts of unlawful interference' means acts or attempted acts such as to jeopardise the safety of civil aviation and air transport, i.e. - (a) unlawful seizure of aircraft in flight, - (b) unlawful seizure of aircraft on the ground, - (c) hostage-taking on board an aircraft or on aerodromes, - (d) forcible intrusion on board an aircraft, at an airport or on the premises of an aeronautical facility, - (e) introduction on board an aircraft or at an airport of a weapon or hazardous device or material, - (f) intended for criminal purposes, - (g) communication of false information as to jeopardise the safety of an aircraft in flight or on the ground, of passengers, crew, ground personnel or the general public, at an airport or on the premises of a civil aviation facility. - (5) 'adequate aerodrome' means an aerodrome on which the aircraft can be operated, taking account of the applicable performance requirements and runway characteristics. - (6) 'aerial work' means an aircraft operation in which an aircraft is used for specialized services such as agriculture, construction, photography, surveying, observation and patrol, search and rescue, aerial advertisement, etc. In TCAR OPS, the term 'aerial work' is referred to as 'Specialised Operation'. - (7) 'Aerodrome' A defined area on land and water (including any buildings, installations and equipment) intended to be used either wholly or in part for the arrival, departure and surface movement of aircraft. - (8) 'aerodrome operating minima' means the limits of usability of an aerodrome for: - (a) take-off, expressed in terms of runway visual range (RVR) and/or visibility and, if necessary, ceiling;